rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-10-watching-rancher-desktop-reconcile.md

 You can walk any part of the object this way, from `app.spec` down to a single field.
 The descriptions are not baked into `explain`; they come straight from the Go source.
-Each field on the `App` type carries a comment, a build step turns those types into the CRD and copies the comments into its OpenAPI schema, and the API server hands that schema to any client that asks (`explain` is just one such client).
+Each field on the `App` type carries a comment, a build step turns those types into the CRD[^crd] and copies the comments into its OpenAPI schema, and the API server hands that schema to any client that asks (`explain` is just one such client).
 So the documentation is generated from the code, and it cannot drift out of sync with it.

 The writable side works the same way. `rdd set` is how you change the `App` object, and it says up front where its knobs come from: "Valid property names